-This quote by Myla Kabat-Zinn is one of my favourites.
+This quote by Myla Kabat-Zinn is one of my favorites.
 It brings us down to the bottom line: How are we treating our children?
 Do we parent with kindness and gentleness?

 Even though we all want to be good parents to our children, often we do not know how to be a good parent.
 Or, we get confused with all the parenting advice that is available.
 Someone will criticize us no matter what we do.

 Sometimes it is good to forget about all the advice and focus on the basics.
 What would it feel like to be treated the way you treat your children?
 Do you parent with kindness?
-I am asking you this tough question.
+It’s a tough question.
 Be honest with yourself.

 First, ask yourself if your children like the way you speak to them?
 Second, do you treat your children the way you like to be treated?
 And third, do you meet your children’s needs just as you yearn your deepest needs to be met?

 Do you speak to them disrespectfully and critically and make them doubt themselves?
 Are there times when you yell that them?
 Do you treat them harshly and hurt their feelings?
 Do you ignore them and leave them unsupported and alone?

 If you want your children to flourish and grow, you need to treat them in the same way you treat the adults in your life who see you at your best.
 After all, I believe that choosing kindness, understanding and acceptance not only applies to our children but to all the people in our lives.

 Do not reserve kindness, respect and courteousness for adults.
 Remember that both adults and children want to be heard and understood.

 We often forget how hurt we were when our parents criticized us.
 We speak to our children in a similar way and think that that is acceptable or normal.
 Sometimes we even think our children deserve it.
 We may even fear that if we are not tough on our children, they will end up in trouble later on.